 An increasing number of tourism lodges and volunteer programmes are holding cheetahs, leopards and other wild animals in captivity for entertainment purposes.
-OKONJIMA supports the conservation of wild animals IN THEIR NATURAL HABITAT!
+Okonjima supports the conservation of wild animals IN THEIR NATURAL HABITA!